Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Conclusion

 Across both AuAu and dAu, linear $T_A T_B$ has a higher magnitude in $\varepsilon_2 \{2\}$ and $\varepsilon_3 \{2\}$ than $\sqrt{T_A T_B}$ which may lead to the extraction of a different shear viscosity for the different functional forms, especially for small systems.
 Differences between models are enhanced in smaller systems and thus become more important when trying to understand them.
 These differences suggest that Trento's Bayesian extraction of QGP viscosities in small systems may contain a systematic uncertainty that could be controlled by increasing the allowed functional space.

 Ratios of $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ and $\varepsilon_{3}\{4\}/\varepsilon_{3}\{2\}$ are important to look at as well since, due to linear response, they can be used to constrain parameters in the initial state with experiment.
-A direct calculation of these ratios in AuAu could provide reduced error bars and be helpful in distinguishing between the functional forms and even the fluctuation distribution for $\sqrt{T_A T_B}$ scaling.
-These ratios are also important in dAu, where the sign change of $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ could distinguish between models in the small system.
+These ratios are important in dAu, where the sign change of $\varepsilon_{2}\{4\}/\varepsilon_{2}\{2\}$ could distinguish between models in the small system.
 While they may be costly to calculate in hydrodynamic models (when running a Bayesian analysis), one can obtain $v_{3}\{4\}/v_{3}\{2\}$ directly from eccentricities alone in ultracentral collisions (with less than $1\%$ error \cite{Carzon:2020xwp}).